Pretty Container Herb Garden diy

 Now, let’s fill our container herb garden!

 Herb Garden Plants

 Planting the herb garden was a bit of an adventure!
 Planting day was stormy, rainy, windy, and chilly!
 So not being one to let a little weather thwart my plans I put a dropcloth down on the dining table and started planning!

 Here are my favorite herbs that are sun-loving and hardy…

 - tiny basil

-These yummy culinary herbs I used in this container herb garden.
+These yummy culinary herbs in the herb garden are hardy and smell wonderful!
 I also love mint and chives but I keep them in their own pots.